 You honk when you’re late for work.

-But are your fellow travellers responsible for your bad time management skills?
+But are your fellow travelers responsible for your lousy time management skills?

-Do you need a louder pressure horn or, do you need to learn to be a little patient?
+Do you need a louder pressure horn, or do you need to learn to be a little more patient?

-Honking is nothing but just an unconscious habit.
-You can change any habit the moment you realise that a particular pattern is no longer serving you.
+You see, honking is just an unconscious habit.
+And you can change any habit the moment you realize that it no longer serves you.

-So, would you be more aware the next time you feel like pressing the button?
+Or, would you be more conscious the next time you feel like pressing the horn button?